johnfontaine/LasStreamReader/README.md

 ##Versions

+* Version 1.0.2 November 2, 2016

+Improved error handling in cases where the projection is not properly included in the variable length records

 * Version 1.0 Sept 3, 2016
 * Initial version focused on support for LAS 1.2 files provided by the USGS and US Coast Guard.
 Note currently expects vertical and horizontal measurements in meters.